holoyan/python-data-validation/README.md

 The field under validation must be an IPv6 address.

+### re:pattern

+The field under validation must match the given regular expression.

+## *Note*
+**When using the re patterns, it may be necessary to specify rules in a list instead of using | delimiters, especially if the regular expression contains a | character.**

 ### size:value

 The field under validation must have a size matching the given value.